henkelmax/pipez/readme.md

 Filters can be inverted by pressing the button with the paper on it.
 This causes the filter to apply for the exact opposite of the provided data (except the destination).

-You can also set the filter to only apply for a certain a destination.
+You can also set the filter to only apply for a certain destination.
 For this you need a filter destination tool.
 Just click the block your pipe inserts into with it so store the location and face of the block.
 Note that this doesn't work if you clicked a side of the block that the cable isn't connected to.